christopher-woloshyn/master-list/README.md

 - Asseteague St. Park
 - Visit Nonnie

-For more information on the details of each activities, there are JSON and CSV documents containing more information on each activity.
+For more information on the details of each activities, there are JSON and CSV documents available.

 ## Data Dictionary
 | Field Name     | Type | Description |